pytorch/torchtune/docs/source/examples/lora_finetune.rst

 the `TruthfulQA <https://arxiv.org/abs/2109.07958>`_ benchmark for language models.
 For more details on how to run this and other evaluation tasks with torchtune's EleutherAI evaluation harness integration, see our :ref:`End-to-End Workflow Tutorial <eval_harness_label>`.

-Previously, we only enabled LoRA for the linear layers in each self-attention, but in fact there are other linear layers we can apply LoRA to: MLP layers and our model's final output projection.
-Note that for Llama-2-7B the final output projection maps to dimension 32000, so enabling LoRA for this layer will increase our peak memory a bit more than the other layers.
+Previously, we only enabled LoRA for the linear layers in each self-attention module, but in fact there are other linear layers we can apply LoRA to: MLP layers and our model's final output projection.
+Note that for Llama-2-7B the final output projection maps to dimension 32000 (instead of 4096 as in the other linear layers), so enabling LoRA for this layer will increase our peak memory a bit more than the other layers.
 We can make the following changes to our config:

 .. code-block:: yaml